A: Abella - Ackra

 The Maltese born wrestler with Australian credentials was honoured with a double page spread in The Wrestler magazine when he visited Britain in January 1966.
 Even so, we can find reference to only a couple of British appearances, one of those being a straight falls loss to Joe Murphy.
 We have found documentation of Joe in Australia in the early sixties, but even that is scant.
 The Wrestler magazine reported that Joe had moved from Malta to Canada when a teenager, moving on to Australia and turning professional in 1956.
 He seemingly went on to win the Australian light heavyweight championship, but apparently no one told Iron Jawed Joe!

 Fans of 1960s wrestling will most likely remember a popular wrestler called Majid Ackra.
-Unknown to most of us at the time was that Accra was the son of a very well respected wrestler.
-The wrestler known as Accra, sometimes Great Accra, in the 1940s and 1950s was an Olympic competitor in the freestyle wrestling event at the Berlin Olympics in 1936.
+Unknown to most of us at the time was that Majid Ackra was the son of a very well respected wrestler.
+The wrestler known as Accra, sometimes Great Accra, in the 1930's, 1940s and 1950s.
 Karam Rasul Kashmiri, that was Accra's birth name, was born in India on 17th May, 1911.
+He was an Olympic competitor in the middleweight freestyle wrestling event at the Berlin Olympics in 1936.
+Accra wrestled in Britain during 1938 and 1939.
 Following the Second World War he moved to Manchester where he combined ownership of a drapery store in Moss Side with wrestling commitments throughout the north and midlands.
-Naturally he also trained his son to wrestle before passing young Majid Ackra on to Jack Atherton for final preparation as a professional wrestler..
+Naturally he also trained his son to wrestle before passing young Majid Ackra on to Jack Atherton for final preparation as a professional wrestler.

 Achmed the Turk